kcsph/Project-Luther/README.md

 The managers at Luther Films reached out to Metis to help them on this issue.
 With a board meeting in two days, the Luther managemet asked Metis to come back with a recommendation by the next day.

 ## Methodology
-Given the time limits (and budgetary constraints), MKS decided to scrape the web for data and perform a linear regression to determine whether density will materially affect Luther's box office revenues.
+Given the time limits (and budgetary constraints), Metis decided to scrape the web for data and perform a linear regression to determine whether density will materially affect Luther's box office revenues.

 ## Data & Assumptions
 *Data*: Movies from 2011-2015